Ramsey properties and extending partial automorphisms for classes of finite structures: Applications

 Observe that if $G$ is a strong subsystem of $H$ if and only if $\str{S}_G$ is a substructure of $\str{S}_H$.
 It follows that Steiner $(r,t)$-systems are in 1--1 correspondence to structures $\str{S}_G$ and moreover this correspondence maps subsystems to substructures.

-We obtain an alternative proof of the following main result of~\cite{bhat2016ramsey}: \begin{thm} The class $\overrightarrow{\mathcal S}_{r,t}$ is a Ramsey class with the ordering property. \end{thm} \begin{proof} The Ramsey property follows directly from Theorem~\ref{thm:main}.
+We obtain an alternative proof of the following main result of~\cite{bhat2016ramsey}: \begin{thm} The class $\vv{\mathcal S}_{r,t}$ is a Ramsey class with the ordering property. \end{thm} \begin{proof} The Ramsey property follows directly from Theorem~\ref{thm:main}.
 For the ordering property, note that single vertices are closed in structures in $\mathcal{S}_{r,t}$, so all orderings are admissible, in the sense of Theorem ~\ref{thm:ordering}. \end{proof} In \cite{Hubicka2017graham} we obtained further corollaries to this approach.
-We remark that the extension property for partial automorphisms is, to our knowledge, presently open for the class of partial Steiner systems.
-Of course, our result does not apply in this case, as the function introduced is not unary.
+We remark that EPPA is presently open for the class of partial Steiner systems.
+Of course, our results in Section~\ref{sec:EPPA} does not apply in this case, as the function introduced is not unary.